What to Do After You Get Engaged

-This part is a little tricky since you could be doing this simultaneously.
+After you get engaged, this is the first step to really pulling your wedding together.
+This part is a little tricky since you could be doing this simultaneously with your guest list.
 These two things are pretty connected, but it depends on what’s important to you.
 For instance, if the location is most important because you have a specific venue in mind, then you’ll probably take whatever date they have that’s in the general season you want.
 On the other hand, if the date itself is the most important, then you’ll need a venue that works with that date.
 With both things, flexibility is key.

 Put together a list of either dates or venues or both.
 The Knot and Wedding Wire are great tools for your venue list, but so is a Google search for local venues.
 You might find a hidden gem that can’t afford to be on those sites (and yes, they cost vendors money, A LOT of money).
 Then, just start reaching out and having a conversation with those vendors.
 Find out how much they cost, what a package includes, and what dates/areas they have available.
 Just do the courteous thing and let a vendor know when you decide not to go with them.